 No: the camera is not recognized and no video preview is visible.
 This indicates the camera may not be functioning properly.
-Open the iMac and inspect the camera board (inside the front bezel) and the attached cable.
-Reseat the cable on the camera board and check the other end of the camera cable connections to the logic board.
-The camera cable connectors are on the right side of the logic board, below the optical drive and to the right of the fan.
-Go on to the next step if this didn't solve your problem.
+Open the iMac G5 and inspect the camera board (inside the front bezel) and the attached cable.
+Reseat the cable on the camera board and check the other end of the camera cable connection to the logic board.
+The camera cable connector is on the right side of the logic board, above the AirPort/Bluetooth combo card.

-- 3. Replace the camera board located inside the front bezel. - 4.
-Replace the camera cable. - 5.
-If the iSight camera still doesn't appear in System Profiler on the USB bus after replacing the camera board or camera cable, replace the logic board.
+- 3. Replace the camera cable. - 4.
+Replace the camera board located inside the front bezel. - 5.
+If the iSight camera still doesn't appear in System Profiler on the USB bus after replacing the camera board, replace the logic board.